Join my community and receive my free ebook! Subscribe now >>

-Foods that lower blood pressure major feature is limiting the intake of sodium, encourages the eating of nuts, whole grains, fish, poultry, fruits and vegetables, non-fat and low-fat dairy foods, while lowering the consumption of red meats, sweets, and sugar.
+Foods that lower blood pressure have these features that limit the intake of sodium, encourages the eating of nuts, whole grains, fish, poultry, fruits and vegetables, non-fat and low-fat dairy foods, while lowering the consumption of red meats, sweets, and sugar.
 These foods are rich in potassium, magnesium, and calcium, as well as protein and fiber.

 Foods that lower blood pressure can be found in the DASH diet and within the website pages of Info On High Blood Pressure.

 I grew up in the Caribbean, our diet was mostly plant based.
 We were eating organic food and did not know it.
 Most of our foods were grown in our backyards, picked fresh and eaten the same day.

 Red meat was not eaten often and we got our seafood fresh from the fish boat that came in daily.
 Our chicken was killed by us, cleaned and cooked on the same day, and on Saturdays we had soups.
 Those were the days before fast food.